kanisterio/kanister/docs/functions.rst

 This can be useful if the workload needs to be shutdown before processing certain data operations.
 For example, it may be useful to use ``ScaleWorkload`` to stop a database process before restoring files.
+See :ref:`scaleworkloadexample` for an example with new ``ScaleWorkload`` function.

 .. csv-table::
    :header: "Argument", "Required", "Type", "Description"